kristefov/Techblogium/README.md

 #
 ## How to Contribute
-For and suggestions or contributions you can reach me at my email address or you can clone to code and edit it the way it will suite you the best.
+For and suggestions or contributions you can reach me at my email address or you can clone to code and edit, it the way it will suite you the best.
 #
 ## Walkthrough Video